DBOS Methods & Variables

 GetWorkflowAggregates

-Return aggregate workflow counts grouped by one or more columns and/or by created_at time bucket.
+Return aggregates of workflows grouped by one or more columns and/or by created_at time bucket.

 At least one GroupBy* flag must be set, or TimeBucketSize must be greater than zero.

-Filter fields narrow which workflows are counted before grouping.
+Filter fields narrow which workflows are aggregated before grouping.

 type GetWorkflowAggregatesInput struct {